smartcontractkit/chainlink/.changeset/pretty-trees-smile.md

 ---
-"chainlink": internal
+"chainlink": minor
 ---

-use new estimation for insufficient fund instead of retry to overcome gas spike #added
+use new estimation for insufficient fund instead of retry to overcome gas spike #internal